ALAATARAB/bloggers-task/README.md

 ## Bonuses

+### From Task

+1. Add Swagger documentation for the API ✅

+2. Implement pagination for GET /blogs. ✅

+### From Me

-1. Good Readme file ✅
+1. Logging to Database ✅

-2. Good comments using JSDoc ✅
+2. Add some extra End-Points ✅

-3. Live documentation using Swagger ✅

-4. DI using TSyringe ✅

-5. E2E Testing using Jest and Supertest ✅